benjarier/Framer-imageFill/README.md

 # framer-imageFill
 A Framer module to fill layers with random images from **Unsplash**.
-Search term can be added to get images form a specific theme.
+Search term can be added to get images from a specific theme.

 ![framer-app-base demo ](docs/demo.gif)